-Recording a disciplinary hearing or investigation interview would once have been a an onerous and give the appearance of an imposing situation.
+Recording a disciplinary hearing or investigation interview would once have been an onerous task (thing twin cassette tape reorders) and give the appearance of an imposing situation.
 The fact that this has become a recurrent theme in employment law is indicative that this is less the case, with smartphone and mobile recording devices being commonplace and un-obstructive.
 Just a few months ago union member approached me with his plan to record an upcoming formal meeting and asked my advice.
 I advised strongly against that but it did lead me to question why that should be the case.

-In my experience having accompanied and assisted members with both both recorded and unrecorded records I have not come away with a feeling that recordings interviews gives an employee an particular advantage but I have found a greater degree of professionalism in the conduct of both parties and a marked decrease in the disputes over evidence of what was and was not admitted and alleged in those meetings.
+In my experience having accompanied and assisted members with both digitally recorded and unrecorded records followed up with notes I have not come away with a feeling that recordings interviews gives an employee an particular advantage, but I have found a greater degree of professionalism in the conduct of both parties and a marked decrease in the disputes over evidence of what was and was not admitted and alleged in those meetings.

-It seems to me that alongside providing an note of the meeting (the accuracy of which range widely between the impeccable, garbled and confused and the downright deceptive) the ACAS Code could quite reasonable recommend that if an employee agrees then a disciplinary hearing can be recorded with a copy provided to the employee at the close of the meeting.
+It seems to me that alongside providing a note of the meeting (the accuracy of which range widely between the impeccable, garbled and confused and the downright deceptive) the ACAS Code could quite reasonable recommend that if an employee agrees then a disciplinary hearing and investigation meeting can be recorded with a copy provided to the employee at the close of the meeting.